ACQUISITIONS OF INVESTIGATIONS

-(c) At the time of issuance, copies of the AO must be furnished to Headquarters, Office of Procurement (Code HS) and Office of General Counsel (Code GK).
+(c) At the time of issuance, copies of the AO must be furnished to Headquarters, Office of Procurement, Contract and Grant Policy Division and Office of General Counsel.

 (d) Proposers should be informed of significant departures from scheduled dates for activities related in the AO.

 1872.306 Announcement of opportunity soliciting foreign participation.

 Foreign proposals or U.S. proposals with foreign participation shall be treated in accordance with 1835.016-70.
 Additional guidelines applicable to foreign proposers are contained in the Management Plan Section of 1872.705-2 and must be included in any Guidelines for Proposal Preparation or otherwise furnished to foreign proposers.